Glaucoma

 Metabolic syndrome, obesity, blood pressure abnormalities, and diabetes are risk factors for POAG.[25]
 As a result, a diet that helps maintain normal blood pressure and blood glucose concentrations helps reduce substantial risk for glaucoma.
 Controlled trials must be conducted to investigate this further (see chapters on Hypertension and Diabetes).

-A large prospective study showed that a greater intake of nitrates via green leafy vegetables was associated with 20% to 30% lower risk of POAG.[25]
-Dietary nitrates increase nitric oxide (NO) production via the ‘nitrate‐nitrite‐NO’ pathway.[26]
+Nitrate-rich leafy greens.
+A large prospective study showed that a greater intake of nitrates via green leafy vegetables was associated with 20-30% lower risk of POAG.
+Dietary nitrates increase nitric oxide (NO) production via the nitrate‐nitrite‐NO pathway.[26]
 NO has emerged as a POAG therapeutic focus, as it may help to regulate IOP.
-The endogenous NO pathway may be compromised in POAG and dietary nitrates from leafy greens offer an alternative pathway to increase NO production.[25]
+The endogenous NO pathway may be compromised in POAG, and dietary nitrates from leafy greens offer an alternative pathway to increase NO production.[27]

-The Rotterdam Study, including 3500 participants aged 55 years and older, showed that those with a higher retinol intake had half the risk of POAG compared to those with the lowest intakes.[28]
-The benefits come from food sources, whereas supplemental antioxidant vitamins do not appear to be beneficial.[29]
+The Rotterdam Study, including 3,500 participants aged 55 years and older, showed that those with a higher retinol intake had half the risk of POAG compared with those with the lowest intakes.[29]
+The benefits come from food sources, whereas supplemental antioxidant vitamins do not appear to be beneficial.[30]
 More evidence is needed before specific recommendations can be distributed.

-Studies have noted an association may exist between obesity and elevated IOP, as well as ocular hypertension.[30],[31] The links between obesity and IOP have been thought to be the result of excessive infraorbital adipose tissue, increased blood viscosity, and episcleral venous pressure, causing impairment of aqueous outflow.[30]
-Evidence does not yet indicate that losing excess weight reduces the risk for glaucoma, although significant decreases in intraocular pressure have been reported in humans throughout weight loss (0.4 kg- 1.5 kg) and during periods of fasting, which leads to reduced waist circumference.[32],[33]
+Studies have noted an association may exist between obesity and elevated IOP, as well as ocular hypertension.[31][32]
+The links between obesity and IOP have been thought to be the result of excessive infraorbital adipose tissue, increased blood viscosity, and episcleral venous pressure, causing impairment of aqueous outflow.[30]
+Evidence does not yet indicate that losing excess weight reduces the risk for glaucoma, although significant decreases in intraocular pressure have been reported in humans throughout weight loss (0.4-1.5 kg) and during periods of fasting, which leads to reduced waist circumference.[33][34]

+Alcohol consumption.
 Alcohol consumption has been found to reduce intraocular pressure in both healthy individuals and those with glaucoma.
 However, a positive association between drinking and risk of POAG has been reported.[12]
+In a 2023 study, alcohol consumption was associated with increased risk for developing glaucoma.[35]

-Ginkgo biloba has been found to increase ocular blood flow, improve retinal ganglion cell survival, and protects against oxidative stress.
-There have been studies demonstrating that ginkgo biloba improves visual function while slowing the progression of visual field damage in patients with glaucoma.[12]
-Conversely, a study done in China found ginkgo biloba had no effects on improvements in patients with glaucoma.[35]
+Ginkgo biloba.
+Ginkgo biloba has been found to increase ocular blood flow, improve retinal ganglion cell survival, and protect against oxidative stress.
+There have been studies demonstrating that Ginkgo biloba improves visual function while slowing the progression of visual field damage in patients with glaucoma.[12]
+Conversely, a study done in China found Ginkgo biloba had no effects on improvements in patients with glaucoma.[36]

-Daily intake of an aqueous saffron extract for 3 weeks statistically reduced intraocular pressure in patients with glaucoma in a pilot study.
-The antioxidative effects of the saffron was the proposed mechanism of this outcome.
-Saffron has been used to treat depression in tradition Asian and Persian medicine.[36]
+Saffron.
+Daily intake of an aqueous saffron extract for 3 weeks statistically reduced IOP in patients with glaucoma in a pilot study.
+The antioxidative effects of the saffron were the proposed mechanism of this outcome.[37]

 Orders